01 Nov Fit4Jobs

 Ireland: FIT Ltd (Fast Track to IT) is an industry-led initiative which works in close collaboration with the (Irish) government departments and national education and training agencies, local development organisations and a host of community based organisations to provide IT training for employment to long-term unemployed people.

-Belgium: Telecentre-Europe (currently ALL DIGITAL) is a member-based association representing networks and NGO’s in the field of digital skills, social inclusion and ICT adult education providers.
+Belgium: ALL DIGITAL (formaly Telecentre-Europe) is a member-based association representing networks and NGO’s in the field of digital skills, social inclusion and ICT adult education providers.
 We represent telecentres, telecentre networks and any European organisation that provides access to and training in digital skills.